smarticoai/public-api/docs/api/interfaces/LeaderBoardUserT.md

 > **is\_me**: `boolean`

-The indicator if the participant is current user
+`true` when this row is the current authenticated user.